MicrosoftDocs/win32/desktop-src/DirectShow/ec-complete.md

 ---
-Description: All data from a particular stream has been rendered. ms.assetid: 46037d53-085d-4fd0-91a0-408702cbfce5
+description: All data from a particular stream has been rendered. ms.assetid: 46037d53-085d-4fd0-91a0-408702cbfce5
 title: EC_COMPLETE (Dshow.h)
 ms.topic: reference